 When photographing from a ladder, ask the bride to look down at the floor, before lifting her head gradually as she opens her eyes toward the lens.
 You will feel when the right moment is to hit the shutter and get a powerful portrait.

 To get a quality group close-up, again, use a ladder – and a wider lens.
 You may find you get better detail in your image if you slightly underexposed (by maybe one stop).
 Using fill-flash will eliminate shadows.

 When shooting close-ups of those making speeches, a slower shutter speed will make the most of natural light while bouncing the flash from the ceiling.
 This also gets rid of unwelcome shadows and record the room's atmosphere.

 What’s the Best Equipment for Shooting Close-ups?

 Equipment reviews are the best source of information.
 I currently use the Canon 5D Mark IV camera and 100mm F2.8 IS lens and it offers exceptional image quality, while the macro lens is another must-have.
 Using mid-range apertures may help if the macro lens is not giving you a precise enough level of detail.
-The f/6/3-f/8, for example, means you can balance good shutter speeds with depth of field, and focus manually.
+The f/6/3-f/8, for example, means you can balance good shutter speeds with a depth of field, and focus manually.
 In darker churches, a Pocket Wizard, with its remotely controlled flashgun, can be useful.
 Finally, use a wide variety of focal lengths for a range of images everyone will love.